kennan-grant/publishing-service/README.md

 The project is not in active development at this time

 ## Tech/Framework Used
-The project is built using AWS DynamoDB and Java (assumes AWS ECS server)
+The project is built using AWS DynamoDB and Java (assumes AWS ECS)

 ## Bugs
 No known bugs at this time